 - Discrimination because of religion or religious practice

 - Race discrimination

-- Failure to hire, promote, or offer training because of race, color, or national origin
+- Failure to hire, promote, or offer training because of race

 - Racial or ethnic slurs or derogatory comments that create a hostile workplace

 If an employee is treated less favorably in the workplace because of his or her sex there may be a valid discrimination claim.
 For example:

 - A manager or supervisor berates an employee or group of employees based on gender

 - A woman is treated fairly until she becomes pregnant, then she is harassed, fired or demoted

 - An employer pays a female employee less than a similarly-situated male employee